 In addition, there are family and friends around the UK, and beyond, who have put up with me over the years.
 In particular, my son, Alan, played a large part in trying to make my on-line presentation intelligible.

 So, to conclude, designing and implementing safe experiments is not, of itself, a model.
 Why?
 Because it is a method of enquiry.
 It is a method that assumes I do not want you to accept my ideas.
 I want you to use the method of safe experimentation to help yourself.

 Reading alone will not work until the words can be interpreted into your own world; trying things out is needed.
-Noticing what you’ve tried out and finding out what is important in the results you have generated, are at least as important.
+Noticing what you’ve tried out and finding out what is important in the results you have generated are at least as important.

 Also, I do insist that other authors are important; they can inform your methods and give you confidence on your plans – especially when you translate their ideas into your own world through your own experiments.

 That said, gaining knowledge from known authorities is only a first step in the design of sound, safe experiments relevant to your life.